soylentOrange/OpenDTU/README.md

 # OpenDTU

+For my personal needs, I wanted to have a smart meter with Modbus interface for my Hoymiles inverter.
+Instead of just buying one, I spend way too much time modifiying [OpenDTU](https://github.com/tbnobody/OpenDTU) of tbnobody to include this feature.
+Luckily, most of the work was already done, see the [acknowledgements](#acknowledgements).

 ## Additional Modbus Interface

 OpenDTU is extended by a Modbus server as proposed in [PR#1893](https://github.com/tbnobody/OpenDTU/pull/1893) - see the original [fork of b0661](https://github.com/b0661/OpenDTU/tree/pr_modbus).